SaladLab/Unity3D.UselessAttributeStripper/docs/SampleCase.md

 This case motivated me to write this tool.
 My team was struggling to find a way to make app size under 100MB.
-After many trials including removing unused codes and resources, I found that size was still over 100MB.
-But with this tool sucessfully we could make it.
+After many trials including removing unused codes and resources, size was still over 100MB.
+But with this tool we could make it sucessfully.
-In this article, I will compare original app and attribute stripped app and show you how this tool help you.
+In this article, I will compare original app and attribute-stripped one and show you how this tool help you.

 ### Environment